bahorn/QCKPrism/README.md

 Brightness is sent as a byte.
 In the GUI there are 4 options for brightness `00, 55, aa, ff`.

-### 0x0d - Unknown
+### 0x0d - Reset

-Sent after and before most commands, unsure of reason.
+Sent after and before most commands, believe its the reset command.

-Believe it's a way of saving settings?

 ### 0x0e - Setting Color